molszanski/iti/README.md

     - form over function
     - Lack of clear domains

 - what about instances shared between multiple containers?
-Why not?
-Only avoid cyclic deps and were are home
+No!
 - Can we create "combined" contaners?
-Sure
+Ok!

 Notable inspirations: